nextflow-io/nextflow/docs/google.rst

 The pipeline can be launched either in a local computer or a cloud instance.
 Pipeline input data can be stored either locally or in a Google Storage bucket.

-The pipeline execution must specify a Google Storage bucket where workflow intermediate results are stored using the ``-work-dir`` command line options.
+The pipeline execution must specify a Google Storage bucket where the workflow's intermediate results are stored using the ``-work-dir`` command line options.
 For example::

     nextflow run <script or project name> -work-dir gs://my-bucket/some/path

-.. tip:: Any input data **not** stored in a Google Storage bucket will automatically be transferred in the pipeline work bucket.
-Use with feature cautionary to avoid unnecessary data transfers.
+.. tip:: Any input data **not** stored in a Google Storage bucket will automatically be transferred to the pipeline work bucket.
+Use this feature with caution being careful to avoid unnecessary data transfers.

 Hybrid execution
 ----------------